colorizenl/gradle-application-plugin/readme.md

   [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 This can be used for persistent data, since iOS aggressively cleans up local storage for infrequently used apps.
-- `clrz.savePreferences(name, value)` can be used to save name/value pairs to the native app storage.
+- `clrz.savePreferences(name, value)` saves a name/value pairs to the native app storage.
+- `clrz.requestNotifications()` requests permission to schedule notifications.
+If the user has already previously approved or rejected permission, calling this function does nothing.
+- `clrz.scheduleNotification(id, title, preview, schedule)` schedules a native notification for the specified date and time.
+The `schedule` argument should be a date/time in ISO 8601 format, for example "2024-10-07 10:37:00".
+The date is interpreted against the user's current time zone.
+- `clrz.cancelNotification(id)` cancels a previously scheduled notification.

 Building PWAs
 -------------